 or social features.

-How TMS Differs from LMS?
+How TMS Differ from LMS?

 Training Management Systems (TMS) and Learning Management Systems (LMS) are both valuable tools used in the organizational learning and development landscape, but they differ in their scope and primary functionalities.